Multi-fidelity surrogate modeling for time-series outputs: Introduction

 \section{Introduction}

-Advances in scientific modeling have led to the development of more complex and more computationally expensive codes.
+Advances in scientific modeling have led to the development of complex and computationally expensive codes.
+To solve the problem of computation time for tasks such as optimization or calibration of complex numerical codes, surrogate models are used.
 The surrogate modeling approach consists in building a surrogate model of a complex numerical code from a data set computed from an experimental design.
-We address in this paper a complex code with time series output in a multi-fidelity framework.
-Multi-fidelity refers to the situation where different codes dealing with the same problem are available.
+A well-known method to build surrogate models is Gaussian process (GP) regression.
+This method, also called kriging, was originally proposed by \cite{krige1951statistical} for geostatistics.
+This method has subsequently been used for computer experiments and in particular in the field of uncertainty quantification (UQ), see \cite{santner2003design,williams2006gaussian}.

+It is common for complex codes to have different versions that are more or less accurate and more or less computationally expansive.
 The particular case that interests us is when codes are hierarchical, i.e. they are classified according to their computational cost and their accuracy.
 The more accurate the code, the more expensive it is.
-There is indeed a crucial need in the development of surrogate modeling methods that can deal with high-dimensional output and multi-fidelity.

-A well-known method to build surrogate models is Gaussian process regression.
-This method, also called kriging, was originally proposed by \cite{krige1951statistical} for geostatistics.
-This method has subsequently been used for computer experiments and in particular in the field of uncertainty quantification, see \cite{santner2003design,williams2006gaussian}.
-With the emergence of multi-fidelity codes it has become interesting to build multi-fidelity approaches for the construction of surrogate models.
-The autoregressive scheme presented by \cite{kennedy2000predicting} is the first result in the field of Gaussian process regression.
+The autoregressive scheme presented by \cite{kennedy2000predicting} is the first major result in the field of multi-fidelity Gaussian process regression.
 This technique has been amended by \cite{le2014recursive} in order to reduce the overall co-kriging problem to several independent kriging problems.
-The papers \cite{goh2013prediction, perdikaris2017nonlinear, pilania2017multi} present different application cases and \cite{giselle2019issues} is a synthesis of the use of multi-fidelity for surrogate modeling.
+The papers \cite{goh2013prediction, pilania2017multi} present different application cases and \cite{giselle2019issues} is a synthesis of the use of multi-fidelity for surrogate modeling.
+In \cite{ma2020objective} the author introduces objective prior for the hyperparameters of the autoregressive model.

+New methods for multi-fidelity surrogate modeling have been introduced. \textcolor{black}{In particular,} Deep Gaussian processes have been proposed to solve cases where the interactions between code levels are more complex \cite{perdikaris2017nonlinear}.
+This type of methods \textcolor{black}{can deal with UQ} \cite{cutajar2019deep} but thus are time-consuming and do not scale up the dimension of outputs.
+Neural networks have also been used to emulate multi-fidelity computer codes.
+In particular, the method proposed in \cite{meng2020composite} is a neural network method with an AR(1)-based model and is scalable to high-dimensional outputs.
+However, UQ is not taken into account in this method.